-Our goal is to reverse the underlying causes of pain quickly and efficiently whenever possible.
+Our goal is to reverse the underlying causes of pain or other health concerns quickly and efficiently whenever possible.
 To view David Rindge’s qualifications and experience, please visit Who is David Rindge?

 1 Laser therapy is the most commonly used term for the therapeutic application of laser light at low intensity.
 Low level laser therapy (LLLT), low intensity laser therapy (LILT), low energy photon therapy (LEPT) and laser photobiostimulation are some of the other terms which have been used.

 2 Simunovic, Z. (2000) Lasers in Medicine and Dentistry Basic Science And Up-To-Date Clinical Application Of Low Energy-Level Laser Therapy LLLT, Zlatko Simunovic, M.D., F.M.H., Locarno, Switzerland/Rijeka, Croatia, pp 279-80.